joramwessels/lighthouse2/lib/PathFinding/README.md

 #### NavMeshShader
+* show OMC directionality somehow
+* scale OMC vertices with their radius
 * make meshes transparent
-* show OMC directionality somehow
+    * or at least OMC vertices
 * remove old navmesh mesh from render core on `RemovePolysFromScene` to save memory
 * OpenGL highlights cost 10-20 fps
 * BUG: OpenGL shading fails when the camera is too close (when a vertex is behind the camera) (`Camera::WorldToScreenPos` issue)
-* BUG: random crashes when adding tmp OMCs using assets (solved by using GL shading)
-    * no sensible call stack
-    * execution stops after `TwDraw()` in `DrawGUI`, or SynchScene
-    * two verts + edge are shaded
-    * before applying changes
-    * adding instances in `NavMeshShader::AddTmpOMC` seems to trigger it